kaga/kaga.github.io/version-control/_posts/2021-03-11-Git-Provider.markdown

 Unlike [Test Driven Development]({% post_url 2021-02-21-Test-Driven-Development %}), where you can start practicing it right away.
 Building a development experience used to be a topic to be reviewed once every 3~5 years in an established development team.

-However, I think the technology in this space has changes a lot in the last 2 years to warrant a review, and more businesses going through digital transformation starting new adventure.
+However, I think the technology in this space has changed a lot in the last 2 years to warrant a review, and more businesses going through digital transformation starting new adventure.
 I believe this topic actually applies to wide audience.

 I have been building development experience for my workplace for the last 5 years, during which I have made 2 significant changes.
 This post records my considerations for the decision to migrate to Github, but it applies to Wiki, Project Management etc.